SoptikHa2/video-summarizer/README.md

 [Get it for Firefox](https://addons.mozilla.org/en-US/firefox/addon/video-summarizer/)

 Google Chrome and chromium-based browsers are not currently supported.
 Mostly because it costs money to buy developer account.
 [Support me](paypal.me/stastnysoptik) if you like my work.
-If I receive 25USD or whatever google development account costs, I'll make the chrome extension.
+If I receive 25USD or whatever google development account costs, I'll make a chrome extension.

 ## Usage